Menopause Meets Man- a Lifestyle Too Hot to Handle!

 He hoists his majestic horns and fiery wild eyes to the unfurling red flag and…

 Furious!
 How dare he!
 I turn my indignation towards him but my burning face I spin away.
 Silent I stay.
-My anger, I push deep down-swallowing hard and hold it down from rising back up to my tongue.
+My emotion- sheer anger, I push deep down, swallowing hard, and hold it down from rising back up to my tongue.
 Any remorse is gone in a flash.
 My embarrassment overwhelms!
 How pitiful my femininity must make me look!

 I’m no feminist..

-But what if our gentleman friend chanced upon an equal scenario, a person of male kin, perched before a fan upon the canal towpath.
-No doubt they would compliment his creativity; his skillful engineering!
+but what if our gentleman friend chanced upon an equal scenario, a person of male kin, perched before a fan upon the canal towpath.
+No doubt they would compliment his creativity; his skilful engineering!
 Or they might just laugh.
 Yet I am reduced to that of a spoiled child- I should not be pandered to lest I take liberties?

 Now, I can see the same gentleman, reclining with feet propped upon on a cushioned chair.
 Proud he sits in his established and well-manicured garden.
 He is under the shade of a pergola, relaxing next to his deluxe gas BBQ, sipping an icy beer.
 The fan on the roof keeps him an ambient cool.
 So comfortable; he dozes in the heat of the sultry afternoon, head bowing to one side.
 The ice in his drink clinks as it melts and the open novel drops from his hands and slides slowly from his lap…